Strutt Pavilion original design

 Proposed Strutt Pavilion and Park Pavilion

 The image above provides an overview of the new building being proposed for Westboro Beach.
 It is made up of two distinct parts: the “Strutt Pavilion” at the beach level which will continue to be used seasonally; and the new “Park Pavilion” at the upper level, which will be a highly sustainable, zero-carbon building meant to serve the public year-round.

 The view above of the rehabilitated Strutt Pavilion illustrates some of the strategies that will be used to uplift this unique heritage building:

 - New glass entrances will be cut into the towers to invite the public into the restored building.

-- Outdoor solar-heated showers at the lower terrace will provide an opportunity for the public to have a quick rinse after swimming, or to clean sandy feet.
+- Outdoor showers at the lower terrace will provide an opportunity for the public to have a quick rinse after swimming, or to clean sandy feet.